-The Stronach Family's Adena Springs, winner of the Eclipse Award as North America's outstanding breeder for a record five consecutive years, began to sponsor the Beaumont Stakes (G2) in 2015.
+The Stronach Family's Adena Springs, winner of the Eclipse Award as North America's outstanding breeder for a record five consecutive years, began to sponsor the Beaumont Stakes (G3) in 2015.
 Adena Springs/Frank Stronach has earned a total of eight Eclipse Awards as outstanding breeder, while Frank Stronach has received four Eclipse Awards in his own name as outstanding owner.
 Adena Springs has divisions in Paris, Ky., Williston, Fla., and Aurora, Ontario.

 Buffalo Trace Distillery in Frankfort, Ky., produces a variety of bourbons and has won numerous awards.
 Buffalo Trace became a Keeneland sponsor in 2003, and in 2004 began sponsoring the Buffalo Trace Franklin County Stakes during the Fall Meet.

 Central Bank, Central Kentucky's largest independent bank, has more than 25 branch locations throughout Central Kentucky and Jefferson County.
 In 2010, Central Bank became the sponsor of the Ashland (G1), the historic race for 3-year-old fillies during the Spring Meet.
 Central Bank began its partnership with Keeneland in 2005.

 Located in Paris, Ky., Claiborne Farm celebrated its 100th anniversary in 2010 and received the 2010 Eclipse Award of Merit for outstanding achievement in the Thoroughbred industry.
 In 2014, Claiborne became the sponsor of the Fall Meet’s Breeders’ Futurity (G1).
 The race is part of the Breeders’ Cup Challenge, and the winner qualifies to the Sentient Jet Breeders’ Cup Juvenile (G1).

 Coca-Cola, a globally recognized leader in the beverage industry, became a Keeneland sponsor in 2003.
 Keeneland proudly serves Coca-Cola products.

-Coolmore Stud is based in Ireland and has farms in Australia and Versailles, Ky.
-The world's largest Thoroughbred breeding operation, Coolmore in 1998 began sponsoring the Lexington Stakes (G3) for 3-year-olds during the Spring Meet.
+Coolmore is based in Ireland and also has farms in Australia and Versailles, Ky.
+The world's largest Thoroughbred breeding operation, Coolmore began its partnership with Keeneland in 1998 and currently sponsors the Jenny Wiley (G1) during the Spring Meet.